geospace-code/matmap3d/README.md

 ### Functions

-Popular mapping toolbox functions ported to Python include the following, where the source coordinate system (before the "2") is converted to the desired coordinate system:
+Popular mapping toolbox functions ported to Matlab include the following, where the source coordinate system (before the "2") is converted to the desired coordinate system: